Call your doctor if you have varicose veins and:

 Minimally invasive procedures or surgery may be done by:

-surgeon who specializes in blood vessel problems
+- A surgeon who specializes in blood vessel problems (vascular surgeon).

-special training and experience in sclerotherapy or varicose vein
+- Other doctors with special training and experience in treating varicose veins.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.